 Jill graduated from Bucknell University in 2005, magna cum laude, and likes to travel, play tennis, cook (eat) and travel.

 Katherine Gorman has been producing radio since she was fifteen and started working for her high school radio station, WSDP.
 She went on to intern at Michigan Radio and later work for Maryland Morning with Sheilah Kast.
 She loves politics and history but her favorite stories to work on are about science.

 Eileen Bolinsky is a producer at Here & Now and a longtime public radio journalist.
 For twelve years she was the Senior Editor at Living on Earth, a weekly environmental news program.

 Prior to that, she worked at Monitor Radio.
 She began her radio career in the 1980s as an audio engineer at WBUR and is happy to be back in the fold at the station.
 Read more

-Rachel Rohr produces web and social media content for hereandnow.org.
-Before joining Here & Now in 2013, she was Senior News Writer for WBUR, writing and reporting for local newscasts.
+Rachel Rohr produces Here & Now’s web and social media content.
+Before joining the show in 2013, she was Senior News Writer for WBUR, writing and reporting for local newscasts.